trema/GEC13/learning_switch/learning_switch.md

 	  # ...
 	end

-* When a packet-in comes in, make FDB learn its macsa and in_port
+* When a packet comes in with packet-in, make FDB learn its macsa and in_port
-* Look up the destination's port number from packet-in's macda
+* Look up the destination's port number from packet's macda
-* If found: update switch's flow-table and do packet-out the packet-in message
+* If found: update switch's flow-table and send the packet by packet-out
-* If not-found: flood the packet-in message
+* If not-found: flood the packet

 <!SLIDE smaller>